institution logo

 • Language English

-• Next Start Date March 2nd 2026
+• Next Start Date Not Available

 Course Description

-Mind-Body Skills Group (MBSC) is a structured, supportive small-group learning experience designed to build practical self-regulation skills for real life: stress, illness, uncertainty, demanding relationships, and high-pressure work.
+Mind-Body Skills Group (MBSC) is a structured, participatory and supportive small-group learning experience designed to build practical self-regulation skills for real life: stress, illness, uncertainty, demanding relationships, and high-pressure work.
 Using a research-informed model of mind-body skill-building, participants practice techniques that strengthen the ability to remain focused, fair, and thoughtful—especially in moments that would normally trigger reactivity or shutdown.

-This is a participatory course.
 Each session integrates teaching, guided practice, and opportunities for reflection and connection in a warm, confidential online group environment.
 Sharing is encouraged but unforced; the emphasis is on learning skills you can apply immediately in your personal life and work life.

 How this helps mediators, attorneys, and conflict professionals (without excluding others):